mnsami/minasami.com/_posts/2020-09-14-should-repositories-throw-exceptions.md

 Also, if you write complicated service functions, it makes easier with less amount of code by eliminating the `try...catch` and just enough with checking for `null` values returned from the repositories.

+This pragmatic approach to error handling mirrors the same philosophy I apply when [choosing between strict mode and simple mode in bash scripts]({{ site.baseurl }}{% post_url 2025-11-10-periodically-run-database-backup %}) - sometimes explicit is better than implicit, and practical reliability trumps theoretical "best practices."

 If you think otherwise, or have a better way of doing things, I'm always open to learn from others, message me or leave a comment.

+---

+**Want to discuss software architecture patterns?** I offer [mentorship](/mentorship/) for engineers looking to improve their architectural decision-making and design patterns.
 {:.section}